Prathamesh01110/DSA/README.md

 ## Overview

-This repository is a collection of our solutions to various problems from platforms like Codeforces, CSES and (more will added).
+This repository is a collection of our solutions to various problems from platforms like Codeforces, CSES, and (more will be added).

-## Repository Consistently Updated
+### Repository Consistently Updated

-Started from January 1, 2024, and consistently updated.
+Started from **January 1, 2024**, and consistently updated.

 ## Structure